Inbound Marketing September 10, 2024 6 min read

 Really, those shared goals could be anything that helps the entire team reach their main goal of more revenue.
 And while some of those goals are specific per team, it helps if both teams understand what each are trying to do so they can reach the goals together.

 ★ Smarketing starts with lead generation.
-If you want to learn more about lead generation, have a look at these posts and resources:
+If you want to learn more about lead generation, have a look at these posts:

 Connected Through Communication